The Disintegration Loops

 The Disintegration Loops is a series of four albums by the American avant-garde composer William Basinski, released in 2002 and 2003.
 The albums comprise tape loop recordings played for extended time, with noise and cracks increasing as the tape deteriorated.
 Basinski discovered the effect while attempting to transfer his earlier recordings to digital format.

-The completion of the recording coincided with the 9/11 attacks, which Basinski witnessed from his rooftop in Brooklyn; the artwork features Basinski's footage of the New York City skyline in the aftermath of the World Trade Center's collapse.
+The completion of the recording coincided with the September 11 attacks, which Basinski witnessed from his rooftop in Brooklyn; the artwork features Basinski's footage of the New York City skyline in the aftermath of the World Trade Center's collapse.
 He dedicated the music to the victims of the attacks.

 The Disintegration Loops gathered critical acclaim.
 It was initially released in four parts, and was reissued in 2012 on its tenth anniversary as a nine-LP box set.
-Two orchestral renditions have also been performed, and were included in the reissue.
+Two orchestral renditions have also been performed and were included in the reissue.

-Recording
+Background and recording

 In the 1980s, Basinski recorded from found sound sources, shortwave radio and delay systems, influenced by musicians such as Steve Reich and Brian Eno.
 Decades later, while transferring the recordings from magnetic tape to digital format, Basinski found that the tape had deteriorated; as it passed the tape head, the ferrite detached from the plastic backing.
 He allowed the loops to play for extended periods as they deteriorated further, with increasing gaps and cracks in the music.
 He further treated the sounds with a spatializing reverb effect.

 Basinski finished the project the morning of the September 11, 2001 attacks in New York City, and sat on the roof of his apartment building in Brooklyn with friends as the World Trade Center collapsed.
 He filmed the fallout during the last hour of daylight from a roof, and the following morning he played "Disintegration Loop 1.1" as a soundtrack to the aftermath.
 Stills from the video were used as the covers for the set of four CDs, and several weeks later Basinski dedicated the work to the victims in a postscript in the liner notes.
-He said that "the events gave new meaning to the musical pieces created by catastrophic decay in my studio a few weeks before".
+He said that "the events gave new meaning to the musical pieces created by catastrophic decay in my studio a few weeks before."

+Music

+The Disintegration Loops has a long runtime, and is composed of what are described as "repeated snippets."
+According to Matthew Schnipper of Pitchfork, "you hear the piece fall apart, literally."
+Basinski said in 2011: "I’m recording the life and death of a melody.
+It just made me think of human beings, you know, and how we die."